tendant/dbmigrate/README.md

 - `-source-dsn string`: SQL Server connection string
 - `-target-dsn string`: PostgreSQL connection string
 - `-batch-size int`: Number of rows to process in each batch (default: 1000).
 This value is fully customizable and will be respected by the migration process.
+#### Table Selection Options
 - `-tables string`: Comma-separated list of tables to migrate (default: all)
-- `-exclude-tables string`: Comma-separated list of tables to exclude from migration
+- `-exclude-tables string`: Comma-separated list of tables to exclude from migration (supports wildcards with '*')
+- `-exclude-empty-tables`: Skip tables with no rows
+- `-exclude-large-tables int`: Skip tables with more rows than this value (0 = no limit)
+- `-max-table-size int`: Skip tables larger than this size in MB (0 = no limit)
+- `-skip-if-exists`: Skip migration if the target table already has data
 - `-schemas string`: Comma-separated list of schemas to include (default: "dbo")
+- `-include-system-schemas`: Include system schemas in migration (default: false)

+#### Performance Options
+- `-batch-size int`: Number of rows to process in each batch (default: 1000).
+This value is fully customizable and will be respected by the migration process.

+#### Behavior Options
 - `-truncate`: Whether to truncate target tables before migration (default: false)
-- `-include-system-schemas`: Include system schemas in migration (default: false)
 - `-preserve-case`: Preserve case sensitivity of identifiers using double quotes (default: false)
 - `-debug`: Enable debug logging